toto88/sysadmin-kb/README.md

 # sysadmin-kb
-This is repo contains useful tool for SysAdmin.
-They may need in their IT daylife.
+This is repo contains useful tools for SysAdmin.
+They may need this in their IT life.
 Please feel free to contribute and share.

 ## Content: